Gulfstream G400/G500/G600: Systems

 Electric and hydraulic systems are from the G650, as well as the digital air data computers, secondary power distribution with electronics, cabin acoustical treatment, primary avionics, satcom, and improved cabin management system.
 The digital fly-by-wire system is similar except for new active control sidesticks and dual channel remote electronic units which replace single channel units from G650.
 The oxygen, cabin pressurization, landing gear control, aircraft health and trend monitoring systems are adapted from the G650.
 The auxiliary power unit is a Honeywell HTG400G.

 The cabin pressurization reaches 10.69 psi.

 It is equipped with BAE Systems active sidesticks, appearing to be mechanically linked by being electrically back-driven, the first civil aircraft to be so.
 The Honeywell Symmetry Flight Deck features four portrait main displays, three touchscreens on the overhead panel instead of stand-alone switches; there are four force-touchscreens in the glareshield and left and right touch standby displays at each seat.
 The enhanced flight vision system is displayed through 42×30° field-of-view head-up display.

+Operators

+Civil

+The G500 and G600 are primarily operated by private individuals and companies.
+Notable companies operating the G600 include Honeywell, Coca-Cola and BMW.
+Notable companies operating the G500 include General Dynamics, Procter & Gamble and Eli Lilly and Company.